 A 'Smiley' can be awarded by any staff member to any child at any time.
-(With the exception of lunchtime supervisors who have their own reward systems, e.g. stickers.)
 Staff, may carry 'Smileys' to reward and reinforce positive behaviour as it occurs.
 When awarding the Smiley the member of staff should reinforce the good behaviour.
 E.g. 'You can have a Smiley for waiting so patiently'.